cokeSchlumpf/think-hack-together/README.md

 mvn integration-test -Dwatch
 ```

-Afterwords start NPM watch.
+Afterwards start NPM watch.
 ```
 cd src/main/webapp
 npm install
 npm run watch
 ```

-Now you're able to change the frontent-sources and they will be automatically pushed to the server.
+Now you're able to change the frontent-sources and they will be automatically pushed to the server such as IBM WebSphere Liberty Profile.